-Their names were: Jean Bechade, Bernard Laroche, Antoine Pujade, De White, Le Comte de Solage, and Tavernier.
-The four first inspired but little interest.
-They were accused of having forged a bill of exchange, without any proof whatsoever being brought against them, and which led to the supposition that the charge against them was false; they had been only two years in the Bastile.
-The Count de Solage was a man about thirty years of age, of joyous and expansive temperament; he embraced his liberators, congratulated them upon their victory, which he loudly extolled, and related to them the history of his captivity.
-He had been arrested in 1782, and imprisoned at Vincennes, his father having obtained a lettre de cachet against him, and was removed from that castle to the Bastile, where he had remained five years without ever having seen a judge or having been examined even once; his father had been dead two years, and no one had ever thought of him.
-If the Bastile had not been taken. it is probable that no one would have ever remembered that he was there.
+Their names were: Jean Bechade, Bernard Laroche, Jean Lacaurège, Antoine Pujade, De White, Le Comte de Solage, and Tavernier.

+The first four inspired but little interest.
+They were accused of having forged a bill of exchange, without any proof whatsoever being brought against them, and which led to the supposition that the charge against them was false; they had been only two years in the Bastille.

+The Count de Solage was a man about thirty years of age, of joyous and expansive temperament; he embraced his liberators, congratulated them upon their victory, which he loudly extolled, and related to them the story of his captivity.
+He had been arrested in 1782, and imprisoned at Vincennes, his father having obtained a lettre de cachet against him, and was removed from that castle to the Bastille, where he had remained five years, without ever having seen a judge, or having been examined even once; his father had been dead two years, and no one had ever thought of him.
+If the Bastille had not been taken, it is probable that no one would have ever remembered that he was there.

 De White was a man advanced in years, somewhere about sixty; he uttered strangely incoherent words, and with a foreign accent.
 To the questions which poured in upon him from all sides, he replied that he did not know how long he had been incarcerated, or what had been the cause of his arrest.
-He remembered that he was the cousin of M. de Sartines, and that was all.
-One of the turnkeys, whose name was Guyon, said that he had seen M. de Sartines, on one occasion, go into White's cell, where he made him sign a power of attorney.
+He remembered that he was the cousin of Monsieur de Sartines, and that was all.
+One of the turnkeys, whose name was Guyon, said that he had seen Monsieur de Sartines, on one occasion, go into De White's cell, where he made him sign a power of attorney.
 But the prisoner had completely forgotten the circumstance.

 Tavernier was the oldest of them all.
-He had been shut up for ten years in the Iles Sainte Marguerite; thirty years had he been immured in the Bastile.
-He was upward of ninety years old, with white hair and long white beard; his eyes had become dimmed by remaining so long in a dark cell, and he saw everything as through a cloud.
-When the crowd broke open his door, he could not comprehend what they wanted with him; when they spoke to him of liberty he shook his head; then, afterward, when they told him that the Bastile was taken: "Ho! ho!" cried he, "what will Louis XV., Madame de Pompadour, and the Duke de la Vrillière say to all Tavernier was not even mad; like De White, he had become an idiot.
+He had been shut up for ten years in the Iles Ste.
+Marguerite; thirty years had he been immured in the Bastille.
+He was upwards of ninety years old, with white hair and long white beard; his eyes had become dimmed by remaining so long in a dark cell, and he saw everything as through a cloud.
+When the crowd broke open his door, he could not comprehend what they wanted with him; when they spoke to him of liberty, he shook his head; then afterwards, when they told him that the Bastille was taken:

+Ho! ho! cried he, what will Louis XV., Madame de Pompadour, and the Duke de la Vrillière say to all this?

+Tavernier was not even mad, like De White; he had become an idiot.

-The joy of these men was frightful to behold, for it cried aloud for vengeance, so much did it resemble terror. or three of them seemed almost expiring in the midst of the clamor raised by a hundred thousand voices. men! they who during the whole time of their confinement in the Bastile had never heard two human voices speaking at the same moment; they who were no longer accustomed to any noises but the low and mysterious one of wood, when warping with the damp, that of the spider, when, unperceived, he weaves his net with a ticking similar to that of an invisible pendulum, or of the affrighted rat, which gnaws and flies at the least stir.
+The joy of these men was frightful to behold, for it cried aloud for vengeance, so much did it resemble terror.
+Two or three of them seemed almost expiring in the midst of the clamor raised by a hundred thousand voices.
+Poor men! they who, during the whole time of their confinement in the Bastille, had never heard two human voices speaking at the same moment, they who were no longer accustomed to any noises but the low and mysterious one of wood, when warping with the damp, that of the spider, when, unperceived, he weaves his net with a ticking similar to that of an invisible pendulum, or of the affrighted rat, which gnaws and flies at the least stir.